nagasudhirpulla/taming_python/blog/skills/jupyter_notebook_vs_code.md

 * Variable Explorer is very handy if you want to examine the variables in the middle of complete code execution, just like debugging

 ### Using jupyter notebooks in Visual Studio Code
+* Jupyter Notebooks are saved with `.ipynb` extension
+* To create a new ipynb file, open command pallete using Ctrl+

 <hr/>